 Strike a conversation

-The sessions are more informal and you will find them laughing, cracking jokes and sipping local drinks.
-They are mostly in jovial mood throughout.
+The sessions are more informal and you will find them laughing, cracking jokes, and sipping local drinks.
+They are mostly in a jovial mood throughout.
 So, it is the best way to know more about them.
-I loved the idea of sitting with them around the fireplace and indulge in meaningful conversations.
+I loved the idea of sitting with them around the fireplace and indulging in meaningful conversations.
 The younger generation will happily pose for your photograph in their candid best at the Morungs.
 But it is always advisable to ask for permission before capturing them into your lens.